Jim Joyce: Armando Galarraga's near-perfect game

-On June 2, 2010, Joyce made an incorrect call, as the first base umpire, which cost Armando Galarraga a perfect game.
+On June 2, 2010, with 2 outs in the 9th inning, as the first base umpire Joyce incorrectly called a runner safe at first base, which cost Armando Galarraga a perfect game.
 Joyce tearfully spoke with the media following the game and admitted he made a mistake: "I just cost the kid a perfect game."
 Joyce and Galarraga received praise throughout the sports world for the manner in which they handled the situation; reflecting an earlier ESPN poll, players such as Mariano Rivera spoke on the record about Joyce's superb career of umpiring.

 Joyce had been the second-base umpire for Dallas Braden's perfect game on May 9, 2010, less than a month before the Galarraga game.
 He was also the first base umpire for the no-hitter pitched by Carlos Zambrano on September 14, 2008.

 In 2011, Joyce, Galarraga, and author Daniel Paisner collaborated on a book based on the game, Nobody's Perfect: Two Men, One Call, and a Game for Baseball History.
 Following the book's release, to avoid any appearance of impropriety due to their business relationship, MLB did not allow Joyce to work any games in which Galarraga would be playing.

 Other notable games

-In September 1996, Joyce restrained fellow umpire John Hirschbeck when Hirschbeck angrily charged into the Baltimore Orioles clubhouse to confront Roberto Alomar.
+In September 1996, Joyce restrained fellow umpire John Hirschbeck when Hirschbeck charged into the Baltimore Orioles clubhouse to confront Roberto Alomar.
 The day before the confrontation, Alomar had made comments about how Hirschbeck's attitude changed following the death of his son.

 Working third base during Game 3 of the 2013 World Series, Joyce determined Allen Craig of the St. Louis Cardinals had been obstructed when Boston Red Sox infielder Will Middlebrooks went diving after an errant throw by catcher Jarrod Saltalamacchia.
 Craig was then awarded the winning run when home plate umpire Dana DeMuth enforced the obstruction called by Joyce.
 This is the only case of a World Series game ending on an obstruction call.